kristinemlarson/gnssrefl/docs/pages/file_structure.md

 long station file name are no
 doubt useful, but they are not recognized by this code.
 By convention, these files may be gzipped but not unix compressed.
-You cannot use rinex2snr to translate RINEX 3 file unless they have the 01D naming convention.
 If you want a generic translation program, you can try <code>rinex3_rinex2</code>.
-It has the requirement that you input the file names.
+It has the requirement that you input the input and output file names.

+For a few archives, we allow 1 sample per second files (which are all 15 minutes long).
+Please see the rinex2snr documentation page.

 **NMEA**